merbanan/rtl_433_tests/tests/urmetEasyRead/readme.md

 -folder 04 sample rate is 1024k
 -Added decoding tool for new sample rate
 -Now testing grabbing @ 250000 sample rate
+-Help needed in converting that steps to rtl_433 device